lanyonm/lanyonm.github.io/_posts/2013-11-21-alphabetize-jekyll-page-tags-pure-liquid.md

 It's easy to alphabetize the tag list on a given page (just list the tags alphabetically), but getting your [`tags.html`](/tags.html) to list tags alphabetically is a bit more convoluted if you aren't able to use plugins.

 # Waist-Deep in Liquid
 Liquid provides some pretty good [documentation](http://docs.shopify.com/themes/liquid-basics/logic) for figuring out what logical operators and functions are built into the templating language.
 Particularly useful are `capture` and `assign`, which each capture values as variables.
 These logical operators can contain additional logic like for-loops, splits, sorts and joins.
-Here's the code I use to generate a sorted list of tags as well as the number of tags:
+Here's the code I use to generate a sorted list of tags:

 {% highlight html linenos %}{% raw %}
 {% capture site_tags %}{% for tag in site.tags %}{{ tag | first }}{% unless forloop.last %},{% endunless %}{% endfor %}{% endcapture %}
-{% capture num_words %}
-  {{ site_tags | split:',' | size }}
-{% endcapture %}
 {% assign tag_words = site_tags | split:',' | sort %}
 {% endraw %}{% endhighlight %}

 Line 1 above will get the tag name for every tag on the site and set them to the `site_tags` variable.
 Each tag object contains both the tag name and a list of the associated posts.
 This capture statement is all on one line so that the commas can reliably be used as delimiters.
-Lines 2-4 have the sole purpose of setting the number of tags to `num_words`.
-Line 5 creates the `tag_words` variable that is a sorted array of the tag names.
+Line 2 creates the `tag_words` variable that is a sorted array of the tag names.
+If you want to see what these two statements would produce within Jekyll, you'll find them printed in html comments on my [tags page](/tags.html).

 # Building The HTML
 As you can see on [`tags.html`](/tags.html), the tags are listed alphabetically with post counts and then each tag's post is listed below.
 Here's the Liquid code: